hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-check-user-password admin qwerty1234

-The function verifies user password from file
+This function verifies user password from file

 *******************************************************************